 - Calibres and Bullets: With the exception of giraffe, eland and perhaps kudu, a calibre of something in the region of .30 is perfectly acceptable and any premium expanding bullet such as A Frame, Barnes X or GS Custom HV is fine.
 For the very small antelopes such as the duikers, you might like to consider using a solid or perhaps even a 12 gauge loaded with buckshot to reduce damage to the skin.

 - For the larger species, .375 H&H or similar is more suitable.

-The Perfect Shot: Shot Placement For African Big Game by Kevin Robertson.
-Each animal is shown in a colour field picture as well as a colour "ghost view" that illustrates the shoulder bones, heart, lungs and brain so you will know precisely where to place your shot.
+The Perfect Shot: Shot Placement For African Big Game by Kevin Robertson (2000).
+Africa has more varieties of big game than any other continent and almost all these animals have very different 'kill zones'.
+Each animal is shown in a colour field picture as well as a colour 'ghost view' that illustrates the shoulder bones, heart, lungs and brain so you will know precisely where to place your shot.